 Our handy pocket guide can help you set up measurable social media goals.

 What campaigns inspire you?

-Execution is a specific set of behaviors and techniques that companies need to master in order to have a competitive advantage.
+Execution is a specific set of behaviours and techniques that companies need to master in order to have a competitive advantage.
 It’s a discipline of its own. —Ram Charan and Larry Bossidy, Execution

 Here are some key checklist items for you to consider from the ‘Execution’ section:

-If you don't already have a social media calendar, you’re not already using an editorial calendar, this is a great opportunity to integrate it into your everyday content strategy!
+If you don't already have a social media calendar, this is a great opportunity to integrate it into your everyday social media marketing strategy!

-There are a handful of ways you can manage your editorial calendar, from the old-fashioned way of putting pen to paper, to using an online productivity tool such as Asana.
-If you’re not going solo for your campaign, I’d suggest the digital option.
+There are a handful of ways you can manage your editorial calendar, from the old-fashioned way of putting pen to paper to using an online productivity tool such as:

 Develop and schedule content